Content refreshed for accuracy on 10/28/2021.

 Some loan officers choose to purchase leads from sites like Zillow or Lending Tree.
 If you pursue this method, you will still need to cultivate these potential clients.
 This can be a difficult task.
 After all, receiving a cold call can be unexpected and even unwelcome.

-Purchasing leads can be a successful method for some loan officers, but there are a couple critical things to keep in mind.
-Read all about lead purchasing in our blog post about it, here.
+Purchasing leads can be a successful method for some loan officers, but there are a couple of critical things to keep in mind.

-If you want to learn more about generating business through calling, check out how a top producer schedules her day around calls.
+If you want to learn more about generating business through calling, see how a top producer schedules her day.

 Referral Partners: A Loan Officer’s Secret Weapon

 If you’re just getting started, finding referral partners can be a daunting task.
 Don’t be discouraged if it doesn’t happen right away.
-Since cultivating referral partner relationships is a process that takes time, be patient.
+Cultivating referral partner relationships is a process that takes time.